 Class will consist of lecture, discussions, and in-class exercises.
 Please complete quizzes and readings before class in preparation for lectures and quizzes.
-There will be two midterm exams (multiple choice, closed notes).
-The research proposal and paper meet the CSUSM 2500 word writing requirement.
+There will be two midterm exams (multiple choice).
+The research project and other exercises meet the CSUSM 2500 word writing requirement.